svrnm/apm-rum-sample/README.md

 - Put credentials in `.env` file: this way you ensure that your credentials are stored separately from configuration files, and if you push your code to a public repository they are not leaked by accident.
 - Add connectors and processors to alloy: to generate additional metrics and to enable Application Observability in Grafana Cloud we add a host_info connector.
 To optimize the data returned by faro we add a transformprocessor that extracts fields from the log body.
 - Instrument frontend Node.JS application and load generator: both these components have not yet been instrumented.
 We can add OpenTelemetry to them as well!
+- Add a prometheus exporter to collect metrics from `redis`: This allows to get additional insights into the service and how it is performing
+- Enable OTel metric support for the load generator: k6 provides (experimental) OpenTelemetry support for metrics.

 ### Put credentials in `.env` file